Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 Thermal Fan Interlock

-Humidity level isn’t necessarily tied to temperature levels — sometimes, the house is warm but filled with dry air.
-This unit from Emerson can provide optimal humidity control while taking home temperature into consideration.
+The humidity level isn’t necessarily tied to temperature levels — sometimes, the house is warm but filled with dry air.
+This unit from Emerson can provide optimal humidity control while considering the home temperature.

 Auto-Flush and Chlorine Removal Filter

-These two features work hand in hand to make sure your filter is running mold and bacteria-free.
-The chlorine removal filter allows you to fill it up with tap water, while the auto-flush works every two hours and ensures there’s no mildew buildup.
+These two features work hand in hand to ensure your filter is running mold and bacteria-free.
+The chlorine removal filter allows you to fill it with tap water, while the auto-flush works every two hours and ensures no mildew buildup.

 Safety Cutoff Switch